Rick Orman: Minister of Energy: 1989–1992

 From 1989 to 1992, Orman served as Minister of Energy, where he was responsible for the Department of Energy, Energy Resources Conservation Board, Alberta Oil Sands Equity, Alberta Petroleum Marketing Commission, Public Utilities Board, and Alberta Oil Sands Technology and Research Authority.

 During this time, Orman was appointed chairman of the Energy Committee of Cabinet, chairman of Economic Planning Committee of Cabinet, and continued to serve on the Priorities, Finance and Coordination Committee of Cabinet and Treasury Board.
 Additionally, Orman was instrumental in the establishment of the Natural Resources Conservation Board.
 As chairman of Economic Planning Committee, Orman played a lead role in planning and organizing Towards 2000 Together – a province-wide consultative initiative that sought public input into how Alberta could prepare for, and prosper in, the decade ahead.

 Orman led many of Alberta's energy negotiations and took part in frequent speaking engagements on both national and international stages.
 During his tenure, natural gas pipeline expansion to the United States was a primary focus.
 During his tenure the Iroguois Natural Gas Pipeline and Pacific Gas Transmission expansion to the US received approvals.
 As Minister of Energy he was actively involved in the natural gas pricing contract dispute between Alberta producers and California Public Utilities Commission.
 He also played a leading role in organizing and co-chairing the first federal-provincial energy and environment ministers joint meeting on Climate Change held in Kananaskis, Alberta.

 In 1992 Orman oversaw significant revisions to the Alberta Royalty regime, making the royalty price sensitive and more competitive in a changing world environment.

 As Minister of Energy, Orman served as a delegate to the Organization of the Petroleum Exporting Countries (OPEC), the United States Interstate Oil and Gas Compact Commission, and the South West Energy Council.
 Additionally, Orman was a founding member of the Clean Air Strategic Alliance – a group dedicated to managing a clean air environment.
 He also led energy related trade missions to Asia, the Middle East and Europe.

+As senior Calgary minister, in 1991, Premier Don Getty assigned Orman the responsibility of saving the Calgary Stampeders Football Club from insolvency.
+The board of directors were released and the government took responsibility for all club liabilities.

+Soon after, Orman on behalf of the government negotiated the sale of the team (including liabilities) to businessman Larry Ryckman.
+The team went on to win the Grey Cup in 1992.